EliAndrewC/l7r/setting/l7r.md

 - A collection of Legions is an Army, commanded by an Army General.

 - A collection of armies is commanded by someone with the title General of the ____ Armies of the ____.
-For example, Daidoji Uji (daimyo of the Daidoji family) has the title, "General of the Southern Armies of the Crane".
+For example, Daidoji Uji (daimyo of the Daidoji Family) has the title, "General of the Southern Armies of the Crane".

 ### Companies and Houses

 Each House is responsible for providing either part (in the case of small houses) or all (in the case of larger and/or more prestigious houses) of a Company to at least one of the Imperial legions.
 Some houses provide more than one company, which can be negotiated with the Imperial Ministries of War and Revenue (through the Treasurer and the Shogun and their subordinates) as part of their tax obligation.

 Companies are funded entirely by the Houses which provide them.
-Battalion Commanders are frequently Imperials, especially from the Seppun family, though the 1st Imperial legion is an exception due to its unique mission and history.
+Battalion Commanders are frequently Imperials, especially from the Seppun Family, though the 1st Imperial legion is an exception due to its unique mission and history.
 A small percentage of each company will consist of samurai from other Houses and sometimes other clans, which will sometimes be transferred/assigned for political or personal reasons.

 Due to the sought-after benefits of holding a position in the 1st Imperial Legion, out-of-House assignments are more common in a number of the companies (Hiruma company being an outlier for being almost entirely sold-commissions and Togashi company being an outlier in the other direction).